tutorialhorizon/react-webpack-nodejs-starterkit/README.md

 The master branch of this repo is a starter kit that uses React without any flux frameworks and integrates it with an application level express server that is configured to hot reload your react componets in `development` environment.

-- For use with redux, check out the [redux-integrations](https://github.com/tutorialhorizon/react-webpack-nodejs-starterkit/tree/redux-integrations) branch.
+- **NOTE** For use with redux, check out the [redux-integrations](https://github.com/tutorialhorizon/react-webpack-nodejs-starterkit/tree/redux-integrations) branch.

 ---